Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 Even the local residents don't know everything... this site should allow them to look for some fun activities in the area, and maybe even grab a nice bite to eat.

 **Prospective visitor 4**
-Business Tripper:
+A working professional on a business trip:

-Whether a frequent commuter, or just someone on a one off business trip, there should be no issues finding a place to eat, or a comfortable nights sleep.
+Whether a frequent commuter, or just someone on a one off business trip, this visitor is just looking for a new a place to eat, or find a new home away from home.

 ### Strategy